 What affects your tax rate in retirement?
 Your income level, your tax filing status, your standard of living, and future tax law.
 You have control over the first three factors, and there is some degree of predictability there.
 The last one, future tax law, not so much.

 In a perfect world, the marginal tax rate system we have now would stay the same permanently.
 This would make it easy to inflation-adjust all our planning assumptions each year and figure out what our tax rates will be in retirement, based on our desired standard of living.
-But alas, the future of tax law is as uncertain as
+But alas, the future of tax law is uncertain.

 YOU COULD END UP WITH MORE MONEY IN A TRADITIONAL IRA, EVEN AFTER YOU PAY TAXES